-- Identify & manage risks inherent in the Bank's activities in line with the risk appetite of the Bank; - Strengthen the Bank's risk management practices to reflect the industry best practices; and - Align internal capital requirements with risk materiality.
+- Identify & manage risks inherent in the Bank's activities in line with the risk appetite of the Bank; - Strengthen the Bank's risk management practices to reflect the industry best practices; - Align internal capital requirements with risk materiality; and - Assign the teams in mitigating the existing & emerging risks in the business

 The risk strategy is articulated through the limit structures and targets for individual risks.
 These limits are based on the Bank's business plans, its risk appetite and guided by regulatory requirements and guidance in this regard.
-The risk limits reflects the level of risk that GFH is prepared to take in order to achieve its objectives.
+The risk limits reflect the level of risk that GFH is prepared to take in order to achieve its objectives.
 The Bank reviews and realigns its risk limits as per the evolving business plan of the Bank with changing economic and market scenarios.
 The Bank also assesses its tolerance for specific risk categories and its strategy to manage these risks.
-The limits outlines the Bank's risk exposures and defines its tolerance levels towards accepting or rejecting these risks.
+The limits outline the Bank's risk exposures and defines its tolerance levels towards accepting or rejecting these risks.
 Tolerance levels are reflected in the limits defined by the Bank for each risk area.